Generalized Bockstein maps and Massey products: Introduction

-The case $H \cong \zp$ was first studied in \cite{me-massey} from a different perspective and applied in an Iwasawa-theoretic context.
-Its main result has a similar form to Theorem A, but in place of the image of $\Psi^{(n)}$, it has a group of values of certain $(n+1)$-fold \emph{Massey products}, which are higher operations in Galois cohomology generalizing cup products.
-We describe threefold Massey products after the statement of Theorem B below.
+The case $d = 2$ and $H \cong \zp$ of Theorem A was first studied in \cite{sh-massey} from a different perspective and applied in an Iwasawa-theoretic context.
+Its main result has a similar form to Theorem A, but in place of the image of $\Psi^{(n)}$, it has a group of values of certain $(n+1)$-fold Massey products.
+We relate the image of $\Psi^{(n)}$ to Massey products for a variety of groups $H$.

-Here, we show that in the case that $H \cong \zp$, the values of generalized Bockstein maps are in fact values of certain Massey products relative to the \emph{proper defining systems} introduced in \cite{me-massey}.
-These systems reduce the indeterminacy inherent in the definition of a Massey product, which is only defined if certain lower Massey products vanish, and if defined still depends on the choice of a \emph{defining system}, a homomorphism from $G$ to a group of unipotent matrices modulo upper right-hand corners.

-This raises the question of whether one can relate the values of generalized Bockstein maps and Massey products for more general groups $H$, especially, beyond the procyclic setting of \cite{me-massey}.
-We shall discuss three classes of groups for which the answer is yes, the torsion-free groups in these being $\zp$, $\zp^2$ and the Heisenberg group over $\zp$.

-The most difficult step in making the comparison is to obtain notions of proper defining systems of Massey products with values relating to projections of the values of the generalized Bockstein maps corresponding to elements of a $\zp$-basis of $I^n/I^{n+1}$, which is $\zp$-free.
-For this, we start with a \emph{partial defining system}, which consists of a pair of homomorphisms from $H$ to upper-triangular unipotent matrices of dimensions $a+1$ and $b+1$, where $a+b = n$.
-Our proper defining systems are extensions of these pairs viewed as maps on $G$ to a defining system, with the two maps giving the two diagonal blocks in the defining system: see Definition \ref{proper_def}.